Texas high school sprinter blows past competition with incredible 100-meter dash

 A Texas high school sprinter set an incredible mark at a 100-meter event Saturday.

-Matthew Boling, of Jesuit College Prep in Houston, set a 9.98 mark at the Region III-6A track and field event.
+Matthew Boling, of Strake Jesuit College Prep in Houston, set a 9.98 mark at the Region III-6A track and field event.
 The 18-year-old posted a video of his sprint on Twitter and said “New PR and 100m high school record all conditions, 9.98.”
 Other social media users immediately dubbed him “White Lightning.”

 TRIO OF DEER INVADE COLLEGE BASEBALL GAME, BRIEFLY STOP PLAY